 Check prices regularly before you buy Bitcoin, especially if you’re using cryptocurrency as an investment.
 Bitcoin prices have been volatile, as have other cryptocurrencies.
 Prepare yourself to see prices go down and rise suddenly.
 You can take advantage of volatility to buy low and sell high.

 Share this guide and take part in our referral program and help grow a reliable Canadian cryptocurrency exchange.
 Create an account and receive a unique referral code.
 Send it to as many people as you like.
-For every person who signs up with your referral code, you get $20 deposited in your account to buy Bitcoin and other cryptocurrencies.
+For every person who signs up and makes a qualifying deposit with your referral code, you get $20 deposited in your account to buy Bitcoin and other cryptocurrencies.

 You want to buy Bitcoin in Canada and Bitbuy makes it easy.
 Sign up, fund your account, buy Bitcoin, and store your funds securely.